Health

 With great success, right?

-— The device's effect on John can be defined as decisive, as can be seen in the movie.
-And when he has it, it will be able to change his life.
+— The effect of the device on John can be defined as decisive, as can be seen in the film.
+And when he has it, it can change his life.

-Were you involved in the production of Incontrolable to ensure the scientific rigor of the film?
+Were you involved in the production of Uncontrollable to ensure the film's scientific rigor?

-— Yes, Kirk Jones, the director, asked me to review the script (only the part where John meets Barbara and tests the device) before shooting the film, to ensure that all the scientific approach was accurate.
-I also traveled to Glasgow – where it was being filmed – with the clinical trial device to explain to Kirk how the setup with John had been done, so that they could recreate it with the greatest possible fidelity.
+— Yes, Kirk Jones, the director, asked me to review the script (just the part where John meets Barbara and tests the device) before shooting the movie, to make sure all the scientific approach was accurate.
+I also traveled to Glasgow –where it was being filmed– with the clinical trial device to explain to Kirk how the setup with John had been done, so they could recreate it with the greatest possible fidelity.

-What do you think the movie gets right about Tourette syndrome and chronic tic disorders?
+What do you think the movie conveys correctly about Tourette syndrome and chronic tic disorders?

 — Practically everything.
 However, it is important to note that the film revolves around John's life, so the tics shown are those he usually has.
-Not all people with TS have the same ones, nor do they suffer from them with the same severity as John.
+Not all people with TS have the same ones, nor are they as severe as John's.

-Why did you become professionally interested in the study of disorders like Tourette syndrome?
+Why did you become professionally interested in the study of disorders such as Tourette syndrome?

-— The brain has always fascinated me and the idea of developing treatments that can truly improve people's quality of life has always motivated me.
-My path to studying Tourette syndrome was more of a coincidence, but once I entered this field, I immediately realized the enormous impact this research could have on patients and their families.
+— The brain has always fascinated me and I've always been motivated by the idea of developing treatments that can truly improve people's quality of life.
+My path to studying Tourette syndrome was rather coincidental, but once I entered this field, I immediately realized the enormous impact this research could have on patients and their families.

 Is it a disease known to the vast majority of the population and the scientific community?

-— Tourette Syndrome is greatly misunderstood by most of society.
+— Tourette Syndrome is very misunderstood by most people.
 The purpose of Uncontrollable is precisely to dismantle these misunderstandings.
-Within the scientific community, there is indeed some consensus on what activity and brain dysfunction are linked to the appearance of tics.
+Within the scientific community, there is indeed some consensus on what the activity and brain dysfunction are that are linked to the appearance of tics.
 It is known that there is spontaneous activity in the striatum, which causes hyperexcitation of the sensorimotor cortex.
 This translates into the execution of tics.

 How did your research on median nerve stimulation to combat tics begin?